CHILD PROTECTION POLICY

 the Work Health and Safety Statement which summarises the obligations imposed by work health and safety legislation on the school and workers; and

 Bullying and Harassment-Staff which summarises your obligations in relation to unlawful harassment and bullying; and

 The Anti-Bullying Policy and Behaviour Management guidelines in the Discipline Policy

-PART A: The Care and Protection Act
+PART A: Children and Young Persons (The Care and Protection) Act 1998